 Experiential Learning: IBEAR’s International (IELP) and Domestic (DELP) Experiential Learning Programs are a unique way for participants to get an up-close view of key economies in Asia Pacific, and network with business leaders across a variety of companies in the United States.

 The International Experiential Learning Program (IELP) is a 10-day trip to cultural and economic centers in two Asian economies designed to provide participants with a deep understanding of business practices, conditions, and opportunities.
 Participants interact with domestic and international business leaders, policymakers and government officials.
-Recent trips have been to China, Indonesia, Myanmar, Singapore, Thailand and Vietnam; expenses are fully covered by alumni donations.
+Recent trips have been to China, Indonesia, Myanmar, Singapore, Thailand and Vietnam.
+Funding for your mandatory International Experiential Trip comes from alumni donations and program fee.
 For a closer look at international experiential learning please visit the IELP Program website.

 The Domestic Experiential Learning Program (DELP), led by IBEAR’s Associate Director of Career Development, consists of two 3-day treks to Silicon Valley and Seattle.
 Through a combination of industry-specific roundtables, company visits and networking receptions, participants gain insights into the ‘business of business’ as well as a range of career paths.
-Recent company visits have been to Amazon, Boeing, DellEMC, Facebook, Google, Samsung, Sequoia, Starbucks, Tableau, and Trianz among others; a portion of expenses are covered by alumni donations.
+Recent company visits have been to Amazon, Boeing, DellEMC, Facebook, Google, Samsung, Sequoia, Starbucks, Tableau, and Trianz among others.
+Your optional Domestic Experiential Learning Trips / Career Treks are funded through a combination of alumni donations, program fee and student contributions.

 Career Development.
 IBEAR’s comprehensive career planning and development program is designed for the unique needs of mid-career professionals.
 Participants have access to a dedicated Associate Director of Career Development, who provides expert guidance on competencies ranging from career exploration and personal branding to resume development, professional networking, job search strategy, interview preparation and negotiation strategy.
 This is complemented by extensive exposure to business leaders and world-class organizations through a year-round speaker series, on-campus recruiting, and career treks to Seattle and Silicon Valley.
 Given the small class size - 35 to 40 job-seekers - participants receive highly-personalized coaching and support in identifying and achieving their career objectives.